This post is also available in: Nederlands

 The process of finding a way and balance through this is what I call inner growth: to get to know, express and trust all aspects of your humanity by experience at a continuously deepening level.

 Mindfulness exercises help you to become more aware of the present moment.
 It breathes how everything, pleasant and unpleasant, is connected in a natural way.
 It helps you to find peace.
 Inner growth helps you to integrate the emotions, feelings, thoughts and experiences that come forth in the present moment.
-The more at ease you are when you deal with your own humanity, the less reason there is to flight.
+The more at ease you are when you deal with your own humanity, the less reason there is to fight or flight.
 This way the moments that you experience inner peace can be lengthened.

 This is how mindfulness and inner growth are naturally connected.